-- ▲ The annual bill for households on ActewAGL's regulated rate (single/flat rate tariff) has typically increased by \$105, or 4%, since July 2022.
-See chart 1 in section 1. - Households' annual gas costs have increased by \$290, or 14%, since July 2022.
-See table 1 in section 1. - ▲ When combining ActewAGL's regulated electricity rate and gas standing offer, the total cost of energy, for average consumption households, has increased by 9% (or \$380).
-See chart 3 in section 1. - ▲ A typical consumption household can save \$815 per annum on electricity costs by switching from the regulated rate to Origin Energy's market offer.
-See chart 6 in section 2.1. - ▲ The maximum price-spread, the difference between the best (Origin Energy) and the worst (Energy Locals) electricity market offers, is currently \$710 per annum.
-See section 2.1. - On average, an electricity market offer bill (inclusive of discounts) is \$2,290 for households using 8,000 kWh and that is a rise of \$115, or 5%, since last year (July 2022).4 However, as there are two retailers (Energy Locals and Nectr) with market offers in the ACT that did not have published offers in July 2022, this increase largely reflects the impact these two retailers have on the average price.
-In terms of changes to individual retailers' bills, only ActewAGL's electricity market offer increased (by 2%) while Energy Australia, Origin Energy and Red Energy's offers decreased by -11%, -23% and -10% respectively.5 See section 2.1. - A typical gas consumption household can save \$350 per annum on gas costs by switching from Energy Australia to Red Energy (including discounts).
-See chart 9 in section 2.2. - On average (across all retailers), the gas market offer bill has remained unchanged since last year (July 2022).
-In terms of changes to individual retailers' bills, only ActewAGL's gas market offer decreased (by -11%) while Energy Australia, Origin Energy and Red Energy's offers increased by 3%, 2% and 9% respectively.6 See section 2.2.
+- ▲ The annual bill for households on ActewAGL's regulated rate (single/flat rate tariff) has typically increased by \$350, or 13%, since July 2023.4 See chart 1 in section 1. - ★ Households' annual gas costs have increased by \$265, or 11%, since July 2023.
+See table 1 in section 1. - When combining ActewAGL's regulated electricity rate and gas standing offer, the total cost of energy, for average consumption households, has increased by 12% (or \$560).
+See chart 3 in section 1. - ▲ A typical consumption household can save \$720 per annum on electricity costs by switching from the regulated rate to ActewAGL's market offer.
+See chart 6 in section 2.1. - ▲ The maximum price-spread, the difference between the best (ActewAGL) and the worst (CovaU) electricity market offers, is currently \$710 per annum.
+See section 2.1. - On average, an electricity market offer bill (inclusive of discounts) is \$2,590 for households using 8,000 kWh and that is a rise of \$300, or 13%, since last year (July 2023).5 In terms of changes to individual retailers' bills, Origin's market offer increased the most (29%) while Red Energy, ActewAGL and Energy Australia's offers increased by 21%, 13% and 6% respectively.6 Energy Locals and Nectr's offers have remained unchanged.
+See section 2.1. - ▲ A typical gas consumption household can save \$390 per annum on gas costs by switching from ActewAGL to Red Energy (including discounts).
+See chart 9 in section 2.2. - On average (across all retailers), the gas market offer bill has increased by 3% since last year (July 2023).
+In terms of changes to individual gas retailers' bills, only ActewAGL and Energy Australia's bills have increased (by 12% and 1% respectively) while Origin and Red Energy's bills have remained unchanged.
+See section 2.2. - ▲ Energy supply charges have increased by 15-26% (depending on metering type) since July 2023.
+Electricity customers on the flat rate or a time of use tariff now pay around \$445 per annum in fixed supply charges while customers on the inclining block tariff will pay approximately \$565.
+The gas supply charge has remained static and ACT households continue pay \$305 per annum in order to be connected to natural gas.
+See section 3.

-These calculations are based on changes to the regulated offer for dual fuel customers using 6,500kWh per annum, changes to the regulated offer for all-electric customers using 8,000kWh per annum (thereof 30% off-peak for customers with controlled off-peak load) and ActewAGL's offers for gas customers using 48,000MJ per annum.
+^{3.} These calculations are based on changes to the regulated offer for dual fuel customers using 6,500kWh per annum, changes to the regulated offer for all-electric customers using 8,000kWh per annum (thereof 30% off-peak for customers with controlled off-peak load) and ActewAGL's offers for gas customers using 48,000MJ per annum.